 We’ll have to wait and see.
 At the end of season three Eleven loses her powers after battling with the Mind Flayer, and there was no sign at the end that these powers would return.
 Mike was confident they would – but time will tell on whether she gets them back.

-Did Season 3 leave behind any Easter Eggs hinting at the storyline for Season 4?
+Did season three leave behind any Easter Eggs hinting at the storyline for season four?

 Well, we’re glad you asked – yes!

-Ever-eager Stranger Things fans have discovered another Easter Egg buried in Season 3, and it’s one they believe holds hints as to an unexplained death in the season, and potential ramifications for Season 4.
+Ever-eager Stranger Things fans have discovered another Easter Egg buried in season three, and it’s one they believe holds hints as to an unexplained death in the season, and potential ramifications for season four.

-During a scene in Season 3, the phone number of Murray Bauman – an associate of police chief Hopper who is renowned for investigating conspiracy theories – is read aloud on screen.
+During a scene in season three, the phone number of Murray Bauman – an associate of police chief Hopper who is renowned for investigating conspiracy theories – is read aloud on screen.

-Fans have now been calling the number – 618-625-8313 – and finding a message Bauman left for Joyce Byers (Winona Ryder) after Hopper was presumed dead in the finale of Season 3.
+Fans have now been calling the number – 618-625-8313 – and finding a message Bauman left for Joyce Byers (Winona Ryder) after Hopper was presumed dead in the finale of season three.

 The message reads: “Hi, you have reached the residence of Murray Bauman.
 Mom, if this is you, please hang up and call me between the hours of 5 and 6pm as previously discussed, okay?
 If this is Joyce: Joyce, thank you for calling, I have been trying to reach you.
 I have an update.
 It’s about… well, it’s probably best if we speak in person.
 It’s not good or bad, but it’s something.”

-There’s still much confusion among fans as to whether Hopper actually did die in the Season 3 finale (see above), and fans believe that this message is related to the police chief.
-Team that with another fan theory that Hopper is still alive after being taken away by Russian soliders at the end of Season 3, and Russian prison guards referring to an unidentified “American”, and this new message is getting fans very excited.
+There’s still much confusion among fans as to what actually happened to Hopper in the season finale (see above), and fans believe that this message is related to the police chief.
+Couple that with the revelation that he is in fact still breathing (thank you new trailer) and Russian prison guards referring to an unidentified “American” in the most recent episode, and it all starts to make a little more sense.